nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Other Features

 ### Clearing all the lists
-Clears the task, exam and module lists.
+Clears all tasks, exams and modules currently in the respective stored lists.

 Format: `clearall`
-* Clears all tasks, exams and modules currently in the respective lists.

-Example:

-`clearall` clears all tasks, exams and modules currently in the respective lists.

 ### Help
 Views the help window which displays the list of commands